Siege of Lal Masjid: Lal Masjid

+Jamia Hafsa

-Jamia Hafsa was a madrassa for women located near Lal Masjid.
-It was the largest Islamic religious institution for women in the world, with more than 6,000 students.
-It was constructed by Maulana Qari Abdullah in 1992.
-After his assassination, supervision passed to his son Abdul Aziz.
+Jamia Hafsa is a madrassa for women adjacent to the Lal Masjid.
+It is considered the largest Islamic religious institution for women in the world, with more than 6,000 students.

+It was constructed by Maulana Muhammad Abdullah in 1989.
+After his assassination, supervision passed to his son Abdul Aziz and his spouse Umme Hassan, while Abdul Rashid ran a institution for boys known as Jamia Faridia.
 Students were taught general subjects, including mathematics and geography but were not tested on these subjects; the only exams were on religious subjects.

+After 9/11

 Following the 11 September 2001 attacks on the United States, Pakistani President Pervez Musharraf announced his support for the US-led War on Terror.
 This declaration sparked conflict with the Lal Masjid, whose leadership was openly pro-Taliban.
-Abdul Aziz and Abdul Rashid denied having any links to banned terrorist organisations but were vehemently opposed to the War on Terror and the conflict in Afghanistan.
-They openly condemned Musharraf and opposed Pakistani security forces, including the Pakistan Rangers and Islamabad Capital Territory police.
-The mosque became a source for speeches calling for the assassination of Musharraf.
-One of these speeches was delivered by Masood Azhar, whose Jaish-e-Mohammed group members were later involved in failed attempts to kill the president.
-In July 2005, Pakistani authorities attempted to raid the mosque in connection with their investigation into the 7 July 2005 London bombings, but the police were blocked by baton-wielding female students.
-After the raid, authorities apologised for the behaviour of the police.
+Abdul Aziz and Abdul Rashid denied having any links to banned terrorist organizations but were vehemently opposed to the War on Terror and the conflict in Afghanistan.
+They openly condemned Musharraf.

+In July 2005, Pakistani authorities raided the mosque in connection with their investigation into the 7 July 2005 London bombings, but the police were blocked by baton-wielding female students.
+After the raid, authorities apologized for the behavior of the police.
-After 2006

-During 2006 and the first half of 2007, students and mosque leaders continued to challenge the Pakistani government's authority by calling for Islamic law and to end co-operation with the United States.
-They launched an anti-vice campaign, kidnapping alleged prostitutes and burning films.
-Students at the Red Mosque's two affiliated seminaries launched a campaign for Shari'a, occupying a nearby children's library and embarking on vigilante raids through the capital to stop what they called "un-Islamic activities," such as DVD vendors, barber shops and a Chinese-run massage parlor that they accused of being a brothel.

-Most students in the mosque were from the Khyber Pakhtunkhwa bordering Afghanistan.